lolrazh/enhanced-jquery-ripples/README.md

-# jQuery Ripples - Enhanced Edition 🌊✨
+# Enhanced jQuery Ripples 🌊✨

 A massively improved, visually stunning WebGL-powered water ripple effect for jQuery, pushing the boundaries of real-time shader magic.
 Originally based on [sirxemic's jQuery Ripples](https://github.com/sirxemic/jquery.ripples), this version takes things to a whole new level with: